Intercultural Learning Certificate Program

-Although offered across campus by the CREDE, the School of Education is embarking on a new effort by adopting this program for all teacher education students.
 As we prepare future educators, we believe in the importance of developing knowledge, skills and attitudes focused on the areas of diversity, equity and inclusion.
 In training the next generation of educators, we want to foster intercultural competence through intentional curricular and co-curricular involvements, which we believe will make for stronger educators.

 Dr. Ann Bullock

-Dean and Professor of Education
+Dr. Jo Watts Williams Dean and Professor of Education

-School of Education
+Director of Teacher Education Program

-Experiential Learning Project
+- Experiential Learning Project